iovation/flockd/README.md

 [![License](https://img.shields.io/github/license/iovation/flockd.svg)](https://github.com/iovation/flockd/blob/master/LICENSE.md)

 flockd provides a simple file system-based key/value database that uses file locking for concurrency safety.
-Keys correpond to files, values to their contents, and tables to directories.
+Keys correspond to files, values to their contents, and tables to directories.
 Files are share-locked on read (Get and ForEach) and exclusive-locked on write (Set, Create, Update, and Delete).